Freelunch-AI/docs/design_notes.md

                         1. Embedding Power (how well does the embedding distance reflect the actual semantic distance between documents)
                         2. Document Relevance (how usefull are the documents for the tasks that need to be done)
                         3. Retrieval Power (how well the retriever gets the adequate set of documents for a user input)
+                        4. Query Rewriting Power (how well does wuery rewriting actually reflect what the user is querying)
                     2. Degenerate Feedback Loop Handling
                     3. Replayability
                     4. CI/CD speed & efficiency